 PowerOutage.com collects, records, and aggregates live power outage data from utilities all over the World, with the goal to create the single most reliable and complete source of power outage information available.

 Most states have multiple electric utilities, many small, some big.
 With these large numbers of companies, it can be

 hard to get a true overall status of the power grid in a particular area.
 This project collects information from over

 800 Utilities into one place, with more being added all the time: Making this site the most complete source of power

 outage information currently available.

-I started creating this as part of a fascination with watching power outage maps during big storms as a kid and now
+I created this system out of a fascination with watching power outage maps during big storms as a kid and unique datasets as an adult.

-have wanted to build something big that others could use and find interest in.
+I like working on interesting projects and for a while had wanted to build something big that others could use and find interest in.

 and/or reports inaccurate data but in some cases it is essentially impossible to discern the difference.
 During major